fs1995/lw-mwp-tools/readme.txt

 == Changelog ==

+= 0.3.3 =
+* Chartist is now bundled with the plugin, no more relying on externally hosted scripts!
+* Can now set System Monitor update interval.
+* System Monitor now updates securely via admin-ajax.php, no more hacky XHR!

 = 0.3.2 =
 * Separation of main page into 2 pages: Resource Monitor and System Info.
 More will be coming to both these pages soon!